fonyango/SQL/fifa-analytics/README.md

 HERE, I am using SQLALchemy in Jupyter notebooks with SQLite to conduct my analysis.

-Data Source: This dataset is from https://data.world/raghav333/fifa-players and it contains data of Fifa Players over the years.
+The Data Source: This dataset is from https://data.world/raghav333/fifa-players and it contains data of Fifa Players over the years.

 **My Approach**: MY APPROACH on this analysis is pretty simple.
 I have created a database called *fifaDB* with one table, soccer, using *SQLIte studio* and then imported it into this notebook.
 Secondly, I'm using *sqlite RDBMS* to query the database and perform analysis.